faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 > From Zero to Hero - [Achilles Rasquinha](https://github.com/achillesrasquinha) <<a href="mailto:achilles@frappe.io">achilles@frappe.io</a>>

 <p align="justify">
 To the best of my knowledge, this will be the only page you'd ever require to install <a href="https://github.com/frappe/frappe">frappé</a> right from scratch.
-This script also believes to be a foolproof setup to have <a href="https://github.com/frappe/frappe">frappé</a> onto your system. <b>In case if you run into some problems, feel free to raise an issue <a href="https://github.com/frappe/frappe/issues">here</a></b>.
+This script also believes to be a foolproof setup to have <a href="https://github.com/frappe/frappe">frappé</a> onto your system. <b>In case if you run into some problems, feel free to raise an issue <a href="https://github.com/frappe/frappe/issues">here</a></b> with the tag `frappe-install`.
 </p>
 <p align="justify">
 <b>NOTE:</b> To see if your Mac OS X version has been tested for the following script, check <a href="#tried-and-tested">here</a>.
 You're free to revise this page in order to add your Mac OS X version if you're successful with this script too (<em>psst</em>, helps others).